jagrvargen/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 12: Creates a directory with permissions 751 in the current directory

 Script 13: Changes the group owner to holberton for the file 'hello'

+Script 14: Changes all owner to betty and the group owner to holberton for all files and directories in the working directory